 - neuropsychological factors such as cognition, behavior and emotion

 The certificate is designed to introduce students to the nervous system and how it relates to their major.
 It systematically interconnects/integrates the various levels of the nervous system into coursework and research across multiple departments.
 Below are the courses and requirements for this program housed in the School of Psychology, Counseling and Family Therapy.

 Core Courses (8 hrs)

 NEUR 241 – Foundations of Neuroscience (4 hrs with Lab)

 A sophomore-level introductory course and lab introducing the neurobiological bases of human and animal behavior.
 Prerequisites: PSYC 101 or BIOL 241.
 Emphasis is placed upon neuroanatomical, neurophysiological, and behavioral methodologies which contribute to an understanding of brain-behavior relationships.

 NEUR 369 – Neuroscience Collaborative Research (2 hrs)

-A junior/senior level course where students would participate in laboratory research under the direction of a faculty advisor.
+A junior/senior-level course where students would participate in laboratory research under the direction of a faculty advisor.
 Prerequisite: Either PSYC 269, BIOL 252, AHS 271 or consent of Instructor.
-This 300-level course will emphasize the current research tools and methodologies used by neuroscience-affiliated faculty on campus and designed so that students would be exposed to several neuroscience research labs, standard research protocols, and equipment through a lab rotation model (i.e. PSYC, AHS, BIOL, etc.).
+This 300-level course will emphasize the current research tools and methodologies used by neuroscience-affiliated faculty on campus and is designed so that students would be exposed to several neuroscience research labs, standard research protocols, and equipment through a lab rotation model (i.e. PSYC, AHS, BIOL).
 This course is recommended to be taken after at least 8 hours of the 16 approved elective hours have been completed.

 NEUR 494 – Neuroscience Capstone (2 hrs)